design-automation/mobius-parametric-modeller-dev-0-8/src/assets/typedoc-json/docUI/menu.md

 ![Validating a URL for publishing scripts](assets/typedoc-json/docUI/imgs/publish_url.png)

 In the last dialog box, you generate a link for the uploaded file.
 For the link there are various settings that you can define.
-For example, maybe you want a link that, when clicked, will open Mobius Modeller and load your file, and also only show the dashboard and 3D viewer, hiding the Flowchart and Editor tabs.
+For example, maybe you want a link that, when clicked, will open Mobius Modeller and load your file, and also only show the dashboard and 3D viewer, hiding the Flowchart and Editor panes.
 (This may be useful for people who want to see your model, but who do not understand any of the coding behind it.)

 There are two main modes: 'Explorer' and 'Developer'.

 **Explorer Mode**

 If you you choose 'Explorer Mode', then the person looking at the published script will see a simplified user interface.
 This user interface is designed for people who just want to explore your script (changing parameters, executing the script, and viewing the results).
-The user interface does not include the Flowchart tab or the Editor tab, so they will not see any of the code.
+The user interface does not include the Flowchart pane or the Editor pane, so they will not see any of the code.
 The 'Explorer Mode' settings are shown below.

 ![Explorer Mode](assets/typedoc-json/docUI/imgs/publish_settings_explorer.png)

 In 'Explorer Mode', you can set:
 * _Show Viewers_: The viewers that are shown in the Mobius user interface.
-For example, if you only tick the CAD Viewer and the Console, then only those two viewer tabs will be visible.
+For example, if you only tick the CAD Viewer and the Console, then only those two viewers will be visible.
 The Geo and VR viewers will be hidden.
 * _Active Viewer_: The viewer that is active.
 For example, if you want the person viewing your script to initially see the Console viewer open, then you can select the Console viewer from the list.

 **Developer Mode**